 A good part of the rampant interest in March Madness has to do with filling out brackets.
-Of course, the fun goes much further than that as a stellar bracket can translate into real prizes of the monetary kind.
+Of course, the fun goes much further than that. as a stellar bracket can translate into real money prizes.

 Smaller pools aren’t too tough to find around March Madness time.
 Everyone pays an entry fee which goes into the pot, and the best bracket wins.

 What are the chances of winning one of these huge pools?
 It depends on the number of entrants for an exact answer, but the short story is that it’s tough.
-No matter how well-versed you may be in NCAA Basketball, you need a lot of things to go your way at once to win a March Madness bracket contest.
+No matter how well-versed you may be in college basketball, you need a lot of things to go your way at once to win a March Madness bracket contest.

 Yes.
 It’s legal to bet on college sports in Virginia.
 But, you can’t place bets on any of the in-state programs.

-That means no betting on Virginia, Virginia Tech, George Mason or James Madison, and so on.
+That means no betting on Virginia, Virginia Tech, George Mason, James Madison, and so on.
 While that’s a bummer, let’s not forget that there are several quality programs from surrounding states to cheer on.